SPATIAL STRUCTURES - 2017/8

 A sound understanding of the importance of buckling both linear and non-linear and the overall stability requirements for the successful design of these interesting structural forms.

-Skills in both the linear and non-linear analysis of steel skeletal space structures.
+Skills in both the linear and non-linear analysis of steel lattice structures.

-Skill in form finding and also the non-linear analysis of membrane space structures.
+Skill in form finding and also the non-linear analysis of membrane structures.

 |Technical report writing||T|